How to Turn Your Love of Travel into a Career

 While a job as a travel advisor requires the hard work of learning the market and growing a client base, you can certainly get started without an expensive, specialized education.
 Your travel career will be as profitable as your effort and creativity.
 So if you are passionate about sharing your travel experiences and willing to put in the time, travel advising is the perfect way to turn your love of travel into a career.

-Here are three questions to consider as you start down the path of becoming a travel advisor.
+Here are four questions to consider as you start down the path of becoming a travel advisor.

 What should my travel niche be?